domwakeling/pen-test-docker/README.md

   image size
 * Written on a Raspberry Pi 4 running Raspbian (Buster, 32bit), but system-agnostic.
 (Have had issues following other tutorials where images assume an AMD64 system!)
-* README checked with [Hemingway editor](http://www.hemingwayapp.com/) for readibility!
+* README checked with [Hemingway editor](http://www.hemingwayapp.com/) for readability!

 ---